 How To Blend Data With Data Studio

-Google Data Studio has become a popular tool for blending.
+Google Data Studio (now Looker Studio) has become a popular tool for blending.
 It’s not without its limitations, but there’s no getting around how much breadth and scope is afforded by utilizing a solution built by the biggest name in ad data.

 The quick and easy way to blend data in Data Studio is to identify two separate visualizations (charts) you’ve already created, select them both, and right-click to “Blend data.”

 That might work in a pinch under certain circumstances, but you’ll probably need to do more.

 The common process for blending data in Google Data Studio proceeds as follows:

 Click “Resource” and then “Manage blended data.”